Revealed: Plans for £1.2m revamp of children’s playground in West Ham Park

 The interactive water park option is set to be modelled on designs featuring water tables and hand pumps that can be used year-round instead of just during London’s warmer months.

-The corporation will pay nearly £900,000 and the remaining costs are hoped to be raised through charitable donations if the proposal is given planning permission by Newham Council later this month.
+The corporation will pay nearly £900,000 and the remaining costs are hoped to be raised through charitable donations if the proposal is given planning permission by Newham Council in May.

 If it is given the green light it aims to be completed by next spring.